PrairieLearn/PrairieLearn/docs/java-grader/index.md

 ### `info.json`

 The question should be first set up to enable [external grading](../externalGrading.md), with `"gradingMethod": "External"` set in the `info.json` settings.
-To use the specific Java autograder detailed in this document, in the `"externalGradingOptions"` dictionary, `"image"` should be set to `"prairielearn/grader-java"` and `"entrypoint"` should point to `"java JUnitAutograder"`.
+To use the specific Java autograder detailed in this document, in the `"externalGradingOptions"` dictionary, `"image"` should be set to `"prairielearn/grader-java"` and `"entrypoint"` should point to `"autograder.sh"`.

 A full `info.json` file should look something like: